AspenWeb/filesystem_tree.py/README.rst

 We test against 64-bit Python 2.6, 2.7, 3.2, and 3.3 on Linux: |travis|

-And we test against 32- and 64-bit Python 2.7 on Windows: |appveyor|
+And we test against 32- and 64-bit Python 2.7, 3.3, and 3.4 on Windows: |appveyor|

 ``filesystem_tree`` is MIT-licensed.